desktop/desktop/README.md

  - [Windows](https://central.github.com/deployments/desktop/desktop/latest/win32)
  - [Windows machine-wide install](https://central.github.com/deployments/desktop/desktop/latest/win32?format=msi)

-There are several community-supported package managers that can be used to install Github Desktop.
- - Windows users can install using [Chocolatey](https://chocolatey.org/) package manager:
-      `c:\> choco install github-desktop`
- - macOS users can install using [Homebrew](https://brew.sh/) package manager:
-      `$ brew cask install github`

 You can install this alongside your existing GitHub Desktop for Mac or GitHub Desktop for Windows application.